Causes of cold sweats and night sweats

 A cold sweat is not a medical problem, but it can be a symptom of a serious condition that needs medical attention including:

 - A serious injury that is causing pain

 - Too little sugar in the bloodstream

 Excessive sweating can also be a symptom of many other disorders, whether a cold sweat or if it occurs during sleep as a night sweat.
 Doctors often hear their patients complain of night sweats.
 Night sweats refer to any excess sweating occurring during the night.
 However, if your bedroom is unusually hot or you are using too many bedclothes, you may begin to sweat during sleep - and this is normal.
-In order to distinguish night sweats that arise from medical causes from those that occur because one's surroundings are too warm, doctors generally refer to true night sweats as severe hot flushes occurring at night that can drench sleepwear and sheets, which are not related to an overheated environment.
+In order to distinguish night sweats that arise from medical causes from those that occur because one's surroundings are too warm, doctors generally refer to true night sweats as occurring at night that can drench sleepwear and sheets, which are not related to an overheated environment.

 Causes of excessive sweating

 There are many different causes of excessive sweating.
-To determine what is causing excessive sweating in a particular individual, a doctor must obtain a detailed medical history and order tests to decide if an underlying medical condition is responsible for the sweating.
+To determine what is causing excessive sweating in a particular individual, a doctor must obtain a detailed medical history and arrange tests to decide if an underlying medical condition is responsible for the sweating.
 Some of the known conditions that can cause excessive sweating are: